Taking notes in university is an important skill that can help you do better in your classes.

 - Summary Section: Write a brief summary of the notes at the bottom.

-This Cornell note-taking method enhances retention and review efficiency.
+This Cornell note-taking method helps you remember more and review faster.
 By separating main points from cues and summaries, you engage with the material multiple times, reinforcing your understanding.

 The Mapping Method